First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Introduction

+This scaling of the Lyapunov exponent of order $\sqrt{h}$ as $h$ tends to zero is optimal and refers to diffusive behavior.
 Precise asymptotics for the Green kernel of the Laplacian on $\mathbb{R}^d$ with a deterministic periodic potential have been shown in \cite{Schr88} by using large deviation techniques.
-For simple random walks on $\bbZ^d$ associated with the discrete Laplacian with non-negative i.i.d.\ potentials directional exponential decay of the Green function has been derived in \cite{Ze98}, and exact asymptotics of the Lyapunov exponents have been obtained in \cite{KMZ11}.
+For simple random walks on $\bbZ^d$ associated with the discrete Laplacian with non-negative i.i.d.\ potentials directional exponential decay of the Green's function has been derived in \cite{Ze98}, and exact asymptotics of the Lyapunov exponents have been obtained in \cite{KMZ11}.
 In particular, it is shown there that both the quenched and the annealed Lyapunov exponents scale like $c \sqrt{h}$ as $h$ tends to zero.
 This has been extended to the case when the potentials are not integrable in \cite{MM13,MM15}.
-In a sense, our Green kernel bound in Theorem~\ref{thm:GKdecay_killing} partially extends the results in \cite{KMZ11} to random walks under random conductances with correlated potentials.
+In a sense, our Green kernel bound in Corollary~\ref{cor:optidecay} partially extends the results in \cite{KMZ11} to random walks under random conductances with correlated potentials.
 Parabolic equations involving the discrete Laplacian and random potentials have been intensively studied under the banner of the parabolic Anderson model, see \cite{Ko16} for an overview.

-The overall strategy for the proof of the Green kernel decay in Theorem~\ref{thm:GKdecay_killing} is similar to our first application.
-In Section~\ref{sec:Agmon} we use Agmon's technique from \cite{Ag82} to obtain general upper bounds on the Green kernel associated with a random walk with fixed conductances and killing measure, see Proposition~\ref{prop:Agmon}, which involves a certain metric $d_{\kappa}^{\omega},$ see \eqref{eq:apiori1}.
-When this metric is comparable to the Euclidean metric, this yields the desired exponential decay.
-Thus, when the conductances and killing rates are random, for instance when they depend on some model with long-range correlations, we can use our results to obtain explicit bounds on the Green kernel in terms of Euclidean distance, see Theorem \ref{thm:GKdecay_killing}.